Scientific Large Language Models: A Survey on Biological & Chemical Domains: Multi-modal Scientific Large Language Models

-DrugChat~\cite{liang2023drugchat}, MolXPT~\cite{liu-etal-2023-molxpt} and MolReGPT~\cite{li2023empowering} are decoder-based molecule-text multimodal models.
-DrugChat~\cite{liang2023drugchat} combines a graph neural network (GNN) and Vicuna~\cite{vicuna2023} (a classical LLM) to enable ChatGPT-like capabilities on drug molecule graphs.
-MolXPT~\cite{liu-etal-2023-molxpt} is a generative pre-trained model that jointly models text and molecules.
-It aims to enhance the interaction between molecules and text, facilitating tasks such as molecular property prediction and text-guided molecule generation.
-MolReGPT~\cite{li2023empowering} framework utilizes in-context few-shot molecule learning to enable language models to perform molecule-caption translation tasks without fine-tuning.
-MolT5~\cite{edwards2022translation}, Text+Chem T5~\cite{christofidellis2023unifying}, ChatMol~\cite{zeng2023interactive} and GIT-Mol~\cite{liu2023gitmol} use encoder-decoder architectures.
+MolT5~\cite{edwards2022translation}, Text+Chem T5~\cite{christofidellis2023unifying}, GIMLET~\cite{zhao2023gimlet}, ChatMol~\cite{zeng2023interactive}, GIT-Mol~\cite{liu2023gitmol}, Atomas~\cite{zhang2024atomas} and 3D-MolT5~\cite{pei20243d} use encoder-decoder architectures.
 MolT5~\cite{edwards2022translation} is a T5-based self-supervised learning framework that allows for the translation between molecules and natural language.
 Text+Chem T5~\cite{christofidellis2023unifying} leverages multi-task learning to unify molecular and textual representations, which can solve language tasks, chemical tasks, and cross-domain tasks, without the need for task-specific fine-tuning or retraining.
+GIMLET~\cite{zhao2023gimlet} is a novel model specifically designed for zero-shot learning in molecular property prediction.
+It distinctively integrates graph and text data using a transformer-based approach, with an emphasis on generalized position embedding.
 ChatMol~\cite{zeng2023interactive} is initialized with T5 and conducts multi-task pre-training, facilitating conversational molecular design through natural language interaction.
-Based on Q-Former design from BLIP2 \cite{li2023blip}, GIT-Mol~\cite{liu2023gitmol} proposes a novel modality mixer designed with a cross-attention mechanism, enabling seamless fusion of multiple molecular modalities, including SMILES, texts, images, and structure graphs.
+Based on Q-Former design from BLIP2 \cite{li2023blip}, GIT-Mol~\cite{liu2023gitmol} proposes a novel modality mixer designed with a cross-attention mechanism, enabling seamless fusion of multiple molecular modalities, including SMILES, texts, images, and structure graphs. {Atomas~\cite{zhang2024atomas} is a multi-modal molecular representation learning framework that employs hierarchical alignment to jointly optimize molecule understanding and generation tasks, achieving state-of-the-art performance without requiring explicit local annotations.
+3D-MolT5~\cite{pei20243d} is a pioneering framework that integrates 1D molecular sequences and 3D structures into a unified model, enhancing language models' capabilities for diverse molecular tasks through innovative 3D molecular tokenization and extensive multi-task pre-training. }